-A Blanket Dance is done for a specific purpose such as defraying china travel expenses of a special performance group.
+A Blanket Dance is done for a specific purpose such as defraying expenses of a special performance group.
 Several of the Royalty dance around the edge of the Arbor with a blanket outstretched between them to collect monetary contributions.

 The Forty-Nine is an impromptu gathering after the Pow Wow events are through for the evening.
 People gather together to sing "49" songs which are a combination of Native and English lyrics.
 The lyrics are usually composed by a lover addressing them toward their partner and often have a humorous message tucked into the lyrics.
 The origin of the name "Forty-Nine" is unclear.